 Efficient food preparation and processing requires a commitment to safety and sanitation beyond family kitchen practices.
 There are serious business consequences for failing to maintain acceptable food hygiene standards and those who work in the hospitality, restaurant and other food related industries must be aware of what is expected to assure safety.
 The good news is that food hygiene training is neither scarce nor expensive, and a good number of opportunities can be found on the Internet.

 HACCP, Food Safety Management web site is a must first stop for anyone looking for high quality instruction in the area of food safety.
 The site is connected to the University of Arizona and has a series of easy to understand lessons on HACCP (Hazard Analysis Critical Control Point) food safety.
 The Food Safety link on the website leads a person to a number of articles on food safety such as Food Processing, Foodborne Microorganisms, and Safe Food Storage.
-Foodhaacp.com advertises itself as the comprehensive Food Safety Information Website, offering educational videos and announcements of upcoming educational seminars.
+Foodhaacp.com advertises itself as the comprehensive Food Safety Information Website and some Digital Marketing agencies, offer educational videos and announcements of upcoming educational seminars.

 The US Department of Agriculture is deeply concerned about food safety and its National Agricultural Library website will direct a visitor to training resources for food hygiene.
 The National Environmental Health Association has food safety programs dedicated to sharing knowledge that promotes better practices.
 It offers a Certified Professional Food Handler program (CPFH).
 The Association also offers a Certified Professional Food Manager (CPFM) program to educate managers so that they will be more proficient on the job.